Hello again party people let’s make some noise !!!

 The idea of looking after oneself, I totes, ermagawd, yuuuuus gurl, agree with.

 I’m a mum.
-Dying in an ugly tired pile of stress & frustration is an actual possibility for us.
+Dying in an ugly tired pile of stress & frustration is an actual possibility for me.
 It’s not just a cute “LOL I’m such a hot mess” kinda fun craycray vibe.
 No. Like we are at actual RISK of combustion and becoming confetti.

 So yerrrr, I’m a HUGE promoter of showering, pampering, leaving the kids for awhile (like 6mnths) (jokes).
 I have also caught many a plane and am familiar with the concept of putting our own masks on first, before helping others.
 To adjust, just pull the strap.
-(And no DYLAN, my one and only personal troll, I am not trying to show off how many planes I have caught or my ability to recite plane safety, it’s just a figure of speech okay)
+(And no DYLAN, my one and only personal troll, I am not trying to show off how many planes I have caught or my ability to recite plane safety, it’s just a figure of speech.)

 HOWEVER I have also noticed, that in this new-age of ‘you do you boo’, when placed carefully under the cool-shaded umbrella of SELF-CARE, we can basically do ANYTHING.
 Even if it is good for us or not.